averbraeck/djutils/docs/djutils-serialization/matrix-units.md

 ## 32a.
 Double matrix with unique units per column (big endian)

-After the byte with value 32, the matrix types have a 32-bit int indicating the number of rows in the array that follows, followed by a 32-bit int indicating the number of columns.
+After the byte with value 32, the matrix types have a 32-bit big endian int indicating the number of rows in the array that follows, followed by a 32-bit big endian int indicating the number of columns.
 These integers are not preceded by a byte indicating it is an int.
 Then a one-byte unit type for column 1 follows (see the table in [Coding of units](../coding-units) ) and a one-byte display type for column 1 (see [Display types for units](../display-types)).
 Then the unit type and display type for